Check Compensation

 tip

-When you search for your next flight anywhere in Europe, start with Wizz Air and branch out from there.
+Given the low average cost per seat kilometre, when you search for your next flight anywhere in Europe, start with Wizz Air and branch out from there.

 TAP Air Portugal is among the top 4 budget-friendly European airlines

-Now, we move to Portugal with TAP and their RASK of €0.073, landing the airline in our top 4.
-TAP Air Portugal isn’t billed as one of the cheap airlines in Europe, but that doesn’t mean you won’t find a deal.
 TAP’s website has useful sections for discount-centric travellers, namely the Best Offers and Promotions ones.
-These are great for travel inspiration that will fit your budget and are always based on your departure country or city.
+These are great for travel inspiration that will fit your budget and is always based on your departure country or city.

-#6 - Scandinavian Airlines (SAS)
+#3 – Scandinavian Airlines (SAS)

-Another wallet-friendly EU airline in the same position as last year is SAS.
-The RASK for this Stockholm-based carrier is €0.074.
-As Scandinavia’s flag carrier airline and knowing that Demark, Norway, and Sweden are some of the more expensive countries in Europe, you may be surprised to see SAS so high on the list.
+Completing the top 3 of wallet-friendly EU airlines is SAS.
+The RASK for this Stockholm-based carrier is €0.075.
+As Scandinavia’s flag carrier airline and knowing that Denmark, Norway, and Sweden are some of the more expensive countries in Europe, you may be surprised to see SAS so high on the list.

-#7 - Norwegian Air Shuttle
+#4 – Norwegian Air Shuttle

-For 2023’s best budget airlines in Europe, Norwegian was in third place.
-In 2024, they lost 4 places with a RASK of €0.075, nearly a one-cent increase.
-Norwegian Air Shuttle is one of the smallest airlines we reviewed, so although they might be relatively cheap, it might be harder to find a convenient route.
+Norwegian Air Shuttle had a RASK in 2024 of €0.076, not far off SAS.
+It is one of the smallest airlines we reviewed, so although they might be cheap, it might be harder to find a convenient route.

 On Norwegian’s website, you can select the option to see all the cheapest fares broken down by month and cost from your departure point.
 This is especially useful when you don’t have a specific idea in mind.
 Additionally, flights to the Nordic countries tend to be the cheapest.